-Qualified candidates must prepare specific items and submit them for consideration.
-Applications are considered only when all forms are complete and are received by the Leadership Division no later than the stated application deadline.
-The application is made available four months prior to the start of the institute and is due approximately two months in advance of the institute.
-Please check the association's Web site for the current schedule of institutes in your constitutional area and application with submission deadlines The Faculty Development Institute
+Qualified candidates must prepare a 2-page application and submit it for consideration.
+Applications are considered only when all forms are complete and are received by the Leadership Development Division no later than the stated application deadline date.
+The application is made available at least four months prior to the start of the institute and is due approximately 21⁄2 months in advance of the institute.
+Please check the association's website for the current schedule of institutes in your constitutional area and application with submission deadlines: Faculty Development Institute.

-To apply, candidates must prepare the following items and submit them as indicated below complete the application, whichapplication, which includes the following documents, and submit them it as indicated below to the Institutes and Seminars Department prior to the submission deadline date.
-The district leadership team, including the district governor, first vice district governor, second vice district governor and the GLT district coordinator, should screen all applications prior to submission to LCI:
+To apply, candidates must complete the application, submit it to the Institutes and Seminars Department, with all required signatures, prior to the submission deadline date.
+The district leadership team, including the district governor, first vice district governor, second vice district governor, zone chairperson and the GLT district coordinator, should screen all applications prior to submission to LCI:

-- A. Completed Aapplication Fform

-- B. Candidate's Lions History

-- C. Candidate's Nomination Form signed by the district governor and council chairperson who will serve during the time the institute is held and the GLT

-multiple district coordinator.
+- A. Completed Application Form - B. Candidate's Nomination Form signed by the district governor and Council Chairperson who will serve during the time the institute is held and the GLT multiple district coordinator.
 Candidates from single districts should obtain the signature of their district governor and GLT area leader.